francesco-ooops/odoo-community.org/website/Contribution/CONTRIBUTING.rst

   * Make sure it has the `license` and `images` keys.
   * Make sure the text `,Odoo Community Association (OCA)` is appended to the `author` text.
+  * When you open a PR for a fix/improvement of an existing module, please do not change `author` text as it's reserved for original module creators.
+    Use file `contributors` instead.
   * The `website` key must be `https://github.com/OCA/<repo>`, so as to provide the most relevant link to discover more information about the addon.
     That link shows the repository README.
 Alternatively `https://github.com/OCA/<repo>/tree/<branch>/<addon>`